 ERPs for both Victoria and Local Government Areas are based on populations produced by the Australian Bureau of Statistics.
 For years prior to the current reference period, the ERP used to calculate offence rates is the ABS ERP.
 ABS ERP data comes from two publications:

-The estimate for the current reference period is derived from a customised data request from the Department of Environment, Land, Water and Planning (DELWP) and based on unpublished internal modelling.
-DELWP is the agency responsible for the development of the official state government population projections, which incorporate the latest population estimates, evidence form the latest Census plus assumptions regarding future births, deaths, migration and local development trends.
+The estimate for the current reference period is derived from a customised data request from the Department of Transport and Planning (DTP) and are based on unpublished internal modelling.
+DTP is the agency responsible for the development of the official state government population projections, which incorporate the latest population estimates, evidence form the latest Census plus assumptions regarding future births, deaths, migration and local development trends.
 The overall figures used to calculate the rates are in the figure below.

 |ABS - Australian Demographic Statistics||Victoria in future|

-* At the time of preparing this publication the DELWP projections are not public and have been provided to the CSA as a customised data request.
+* At the time of preparing this publication the DTP projections are not public and have been provided to the CSA as a customised data request.

 The trend test presented in the data tables highlights movement in data that is of a consistent and continuing nature over the previous 24 months.
 The CSA uses the Kendall's Rank Order Correlation statistical test (or Kendall's tau) to determine whether a series is trending upwards or downwards over the specified time period.
 The procedure that the CSA uses is to conduct the Kendall’s Rank Order Correlation on the monthly total number of offences, the monthly total number of criminal incidents for each principal offence, and LGA over the previous 24 months.

 From the year ending June 2017 release onwards, the CSA also applies a threshold that involves the satisfaction of one of two criteria, in order for the trend test to be conducted.
 If a category fails both sets of criteria, then the significance test will not be conducted.